uaarg/pigeon/README.md

 * A method called run implies it doesn't return, but rather loops forever.
 A method called start will return immediately, putting it's looping logic into a separate thread as necessary to do so.
+* Utilities can import the station module to leverage existing code and avoid repetition.
+So When writting utilities, feel free to make enhancements to classes in station when it makes sense, even if they are only used by your utility for now (ex. addding a new method to Image to return the area of ground it can see).